LanceTakiguchi/portfolio_SGT/README.md

 # SGT
 * Date: 2017/01/28
 * Author: Lance Takiguchi
 * Description: Student Grade Table: An application for teachers to view student grade records.
 They can add, edit, or delete students and their records.
-Ultalizes Bootstrap and Angular.JS.
-Plans to three way bind with Firebase.
+Utilizes Bootstrap and AngularJS.
+Plans to three-way bind with Firebase.

 ## Live Link
 * http://lancetakiguchi.com/apps/sgt_app/